Measurements of the Birks' coefficient of GAGG:Ce using hard X-rays: Analysis

 The value of $kB$ was initially varied in steps of $10\,\mathrm{\mu m/MeV}$ in the $10-140\,\mathrm{\mu m/MeV}$ range.
 For each value a histogram containing the relative pulse height as a function of energy histogram was produced and fitted to the measured data.
-The goodness of fit was calculated using the reduced $\chi^2$.
+The goodness of fit was calculated using the reduced $\chi^2$ ($\chi^2$ divided by number of degrees of freedom).
 The $\chi^2$ values as a function of $kB$ can be seen in Figure \ref{fig:chi2}.
 This result shows an optimum value around $kB=75\,\mathrm{\mu m/MeV}$.
 The data and simulated histograms for this value are shown together in Figure \ref{fig:best_fit}.
 Apart from matching the measured results of the pulse height versus energy well with a $\chi^2/d.o.f.$ of 1.07, this value of $kB$ also results in a relative jump in the energy resolution of $\sim1\%$.

+As the offset of 0.7~keV was only measured for a 50~keV and 100~keV beam energy, we cannot confirm that this offset was exactly 0.7~keV for each beam energy.
+We therefore repeated the study with random offsets added to the set beam energy picked from a normal distribution centered at 0.7~keV with a $\sigma$ of 0.5~keV.
+A random offset was picked for each beam energy.
+Repeating this the analysis 50 times with such random offsets for all beam energies, we consistently found kB to be between $kB=70\,\mathrm{\mu m/MeV}$ and $kB=80\,\mathrm{\mu m/MeV}$.

 It can be observed that the first 4 data points above the K-edge are systematically lower in the measurement data than in the simulations.
 At higher beam energies the two lines overlap again, while also below the K-edge the two non-linear effects follow one another very closely.
 While a higher value of $kB$ increases the steepness of the drop above the K-edge it also increases the non-linearity at the energies below it.
 Increasing the $kB$ will improve the match at higher energies but will therefore result in a worse match at low energies.
 The sharpness in the drop can, however, also be affected by other properties.
 One example of this is the Ga:Al ratio in GAGG:Ce, a ratio which can be adjusted to either produce a better energy resolution or higher light yield \cite{GaAl}.
 For the studies presented here, the standard Ga:Al ratio of 3:2 was used in the simulations.
 However, an example of the gain to eneryg relation when this is dropped to 2.4:2.6 is compared to the standard ratio in Figure \ref{fig:ratio}.
 It is clear that reducing the content of Ga, the second-highest Z element in the crystal, will increase the steepness of the drop.
 This is a result of a higher probability for interactions to take place in the Gd when reducing the amount of Ga.
 Therefore the Gd K-edge absorption becomes more probable.
 The behavior below the K-edge does, as expected, remain the same.